lsds/Saber/README.md

 ######--tuples-per-insert _N_

-The number of tuples pushed to the input stream buffer.
+Sets the number of tuples pushed to the input stream buffer.
 Default value is `32768`.

 #### The projection.sh command

 ######--projected-attributes _N_

-The number of projected attributes.
+Sets the number of projected attributes.

 ######--expression-depth _N_

-The first attribute is projected as the expression 3 x _1 / 2.
-If the expression depth is 2 then the expression is 3 x (3 x _1 / 2) / 2 and so on.
+The first attribute ("\_1") is projected as the expression 3 x "\_1" / 2.
+If the expression depth is 2 then the expression is 3 x (3 x \_1 / 2) / 2; and so on.
 #### The selection.sh command

 ######--comparisons _N_

-Number of comparisons evaluated on the first attribute of a tuple: _1 > 0 and _1 > 0 and so on.
+Number of comparisons evaluated on the first attribute of a tuple.

 ######--selectivity _N_

-The selectivity of the selection query, 1-100.
+The selectivity of the selection query (between 1 and 100%).

 #### The aggregation.sh command